chrisgrieser/nvim-justice/README.md

     echo "Done."
 ```

-Note the following version of a progress bar works in the terminal, but will not
+Note that the following version of a progress bar works in the terminal, but
-work in `nvim-justice`, since the plugin prints every unit of data individually.
+will not work in `nvim-justice`, since the plugin prints every unit of data
+individually.

 ```just
 # streaming